Updated October 2022

 GIRA, which now has hundreds of bikes, many of which are electric-assist (!), was launched by Empresa Municipal de Mobilidade e Estacionamento de Lisboa, or EMEL for short.
 If you drive in Lisbon, you know the name: they collect parking fees all over the capital and then get the police to tow offending cars for them.
-Anyway, smart guys, and this isn’t their only initiative outside of parking meters and garages.

 – The electric-assist bikes will make you forget you’re riding uphill.
 You may never want to ride a regular bike again.